pcardotatgit/Cisco_ASA_Interface_Controler/README.md

 ## Installation

 Installing these scripts is pretty straight forward .
-You can just copy / and paste them into you python environment but a good practice is to run them into a python virtual environment.
+You can just copy / and paste them into your python environment but a good practice is to run them into a python virtual environment.

 ### Install a Python virtual environment